MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-offline-mode.md

 [!INCLUDE [azure-ad-to-microsoft-entra-id](../includes/azure-ad-to-microsoft-entra-id.md)]

-You can work offline with a guide on HoloLens 1 or HoloLens 2 (for example, when you're working on a factory floor) if you don't have access to the internet or have an intermittent internet connection.
+You can work offline with a guide on HoloLens if you don't have access to the internet or have an intermittent internet connection.
+For example, when you're working on a factory floor.

 You don't need to do anything to set up **Offline** mode.
-When you open a guide when you're connected to the internet, the guide is automatically downloaded for offline use.
-If you lose your internet connection or turn off your Wi-Fi connection, the guide will automatically be available and you'll see the word "Offline" at the top of your touch screen.
+When you're connected to the internet and you open a guide, the guide is automatically downloaded for offline use.
+If you lose your internet connection or turn off your Wi-Fi connection, the guide is automatically available and "Offline" appears at the top of your touch screen.

 ![Offline mode.](media/operator-offline.JPG "Offline mode")

-Any guide that's available for offline use will appear under the **All** tab.
-If no guides are available offline, you'll see this message:
+Any guide that's available for offline use appears under the **All** tab.
+If no guides are available offline, this message appears:

 "No guides are available offline."